0l3d/lsh/README.md

 ## ✨ Features

 - 🧠 **Command History**
-  Navigate through previously entered commands using the ↑ arrow key.
+  Navigate through previously entered commands using the ↑ arrow key and 󰁅 arrow key.

 - 📁 **Path-Aware Prompt**
   Displays the current working directory dynamically as part of the prompt.